uttam002/mini-Java-Development-projects-/Practices And Notes/sum of N numbers.md

+***Write a client-server program using TCP/UDP socket.
+Client send list of N numbers to server and server respond the sum of N numbers.***

 **Step 1:** Copy the server code into a file named `TCPServer.java`.

 **Step 2:** Copy the client code into a file named `TCPClient.java`.